Keynote Speakers

 Glottoplasty in male-to-female transgender surgery (Friday 6 June 2025, 14:00–14:30)

-In addition to his clinical role, Prof. Hess is deeply involved in leadership and academic organizations.
+In addition to his clinical role, Professor Hess is deeply involved in leadership and academic organizations.
 He serves as the chairman of the Pan-European Voice Conference (PEVOC), the founder of the European Academy of Voice (EAV), and is a past President of CoMeT.
 His other notable positions include founder of the German Society of Phonosurgery, President of the International Association of Transvoice Surgeons (IATVS), and Secretary General of the International Association of Phonosurgery (IAP).

-Renowned for his pioneering work, Prof. Hess introduced blue laser technology to laryngology.
+Renowned for his pioneering work, Prof Hess introduced blue laser technology to laryngology.
 He is highly experienced in minimally invasive phonomicrosurgery and office-based surgery.

 Throughout his career, he has made significant contributions to the field through presentations at international conferences, hands-on workshops, and instructional courses.
-Prof. Hess is also an active member of various editorial boards and scientific committees and has authored numerous peer-reviewed articles in prestigious professional journals and textbooks.
+Prof Hess is also an active member of various editorial boards and scientific committees and has authored numerous peer-reviewed articles in prestigious professional journals and textbooks.

 Peter Hubka